Kingdom Hearts 358/2 Days: Reception

 The game received a "generally favorable" score of 75 out of 100 on Metacritic.
 Prior to the game's release, Nintendo Power's Chris Hoffman and Steve Thomason referred to the game as highly anticipated, and considered it one of the better titles displayed at the 2008 Tokyo Game Show.
 The game was met with a range of reviews, ranging from mediocre to positive, where most of the focus was on the game's graphics and storyline.

 The graphics of the game were heavily praised by many reviewers, with Hoffman and Thomason going as far as to call them among the best on the system, and complimented the familiar feel of the gameplay and its transition between the PlayStation home consoles and the portable Nintendo ones.
 Game Informer gave the game an 8 out of 10, praising the graphics for excellent production values and the journey of the camera controls from the PlayStation Analog Stick to the DS shoulder buttons.
 The Japanese gaming magazine Famitsu gave the game 9/9/9/9 (36/40) and praised the graphical quality of the game saying they were at a level which had not been seen on a DS before, further complimenting the gameplay mechanics and missions.
-They were also particularly impressed with the new panel system which allows the player to customize their fighting techniques as well as the ability to customize the characters from the Organization.
+They were also particularly impressed with the new panel system, which allows the player to customize their fighting techniques as well as the ability to customize the characters from the Organization.
 Unlike many other reviewers, they praised the story as "strongly captivating."
+Alice Liang of 1Up.com gave the game a B, praising the game's story and concluded that "Days has ensured that I can't wait for Kingdom Hearts 3 to finally come out."
 The Australian video game talk show Good Game's two reviewers gave the game a 7/10 and 7.5/10, grateful that the game didn't force the use of the stylus, especially when it came to battle.

 The RPGFan reviewer gave the game an 81 out of 100, praising the visual and aural quality, however they expressed disappointment at the recycling of most of the music from Kingdom Hearts and Kingdom Hearts II.

 Kevin VanOrd of GameSpot was complimentary of the single-player mode, commenting specifically that the artificial intelligence-controlled Organization XIII members were helpful and competent.
 He also praised the multiplayer mode's gameplay, calling it "fun" and citing the ease of using magic spells and items.